JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 >
 {type="tip"}

-To browse the opportunities for extension, start by placing the cursor on the contents of the `<depends>` elements in the project's <path>plugin.xml</path> file.
+To browse the opportunities for an extension, start by placing the cursor on the contents of the `<depends>` elements in the project's <path>plugin.xml</path> file.
 Use the [Go to Declaration](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#go_to_declaration) IDE feature to navigate to the <path>plugin.xml</path> file for the plugin on which the project depends.

 For example, performing this procedure on the `<depends>com.jetbrains.php</depends>` declaration in a project's <path>plugin.xml</path> file will navigate to the <path>plugin.xml</path> file for the `com.jetbrains.php` (PHP) project.